AntoninoGattuso0/Prova-finale/README.md

 Client: java -jar ClientMain.jar

+After launching the server you can choose the ip for the clients, choose the local ip for a local game, ip ethernet or Wi-Fi for online game.
 Once the Client started, follow the displayed text to play in CLI or GUI (press "C" for CLI or "G" for GUI)

 ## DEVELOPERS: